cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 {::boilerplate bcp14-tagged}

 Algorithms in this document are written in Python 3.
 Type hints are used to define input and output types.
-Function parameters without type hints implicitly have type `Bytes`, an arbitrary byte string.
 A fatal error in a program (e.g., failure to parse one of the function parameters) is usually handled by raising an exception.

 Some common functionalities: